SalmanMurtazaMinhas/cozy-cafe-lab/exercise/README.md

 ### Part 2
+Select the provided `button` with the text "Change Background Color" using JavaScript.

-Select the `body` element and change the background color to a soothing pastel shade of your choice.
+When the button is clicked, change the background color of the `body` to a soothing pastel shade of your choice.
 (If you can't think of a color, `bisque`, `lightsteelblue`, and `pink` are good choices.)

 ### Part 3